What You Didn't Know About The Allstate Mayhem Commercial Guy

 "Conspiracy Theory" wasn't Winters' first screen acting gig overall.
 During the 1995–96 TV season, he had a recurring role as Tom Marans on NBC's acclaimed police drama "Homicide: Life on the Street," which he landed through his connection with "Homicide" creator and producer Tom Fontana.

 Winters isn't the only guy in his family with an "Oz" connection.
 His brother, Scott, is also an actor, and he and Dean played brothers on "Oz."
 And then there's a third brother, Bradford Winters, who served on the "Oz" writing staff.
+This critically acclaimed show really was a family affair for the Winters brothers.

 Only a dummy wouldn't audition for 30 Rock

-For viewers of the Tina Fey sitcom "30 Rock," Dean Winters will always be Dennis Duffy, Liz Lemon's arrogant, sleazy, odious, pager-selling, on-again, off-again boyfriend.
+For viewers of the Tina Fey sitcom "30 Rock," Dean Winters will always be Dennis Duffy, Liz Lemon's arrogant, sleazy, odious, pager-selling, on-again-off-again boyfriend.
 Duffy's many quirks — including his use of "dummy" as a nickname for Liz — made him a fan favorite, but he almost didn't get the gig.

-"I went to the audition for '30 Rock' — I walked in, and there was, like, 30 guys up there reading for my role, and they all — they were the funniest guys in New York City," Winters later told The A.V.
-Club.
+"I went to the audition for '30 Rock' — I walked in, and there was, like, 30 guys up there reading for my role, and they all — they were the funniest guys in New York City," Winters later told The AV Club.
 "I'm not going to mention any names, but they were all a bunch of funny guys my age."
 Faced with that level of talented competition, Winters bolted.

 Later on, his agent's assistant called to ask how his audition went.
 Winters lied and said, "It went good."
 The assistant called him out.
 "He said, 'Really?
 That's interesting.
 Because they're waiting for you.
 They said they haven't seen you yet.'"
 The agency also issued an ultimatum: Go back to the audition, or they'd drop him as a client.
 Needless to say, Winters went back — and got the gig.

 In a way, Dean Winters was right to be intimidated by all the comedic actors lining up to audition for "30 Rock."
 It's hard to remember now, after projects like "Brooklyn Nine-Nine," "Rough Night," and of course, Allstate's Mayhem, but in the early 2000s Winters was not seen by many as a "comedy guy."
-His best known roles at the time were "Oz" and "Law and Order: SVU," which had their moments of gallows humor, but were otherwise as grim as it gets.
+His best known roles at the time were "Oz" and "Law & Order: SVU," which had their moments of gallows humor, but were otherwise as grim as it gets.
 "30 Rock" transformed his career, and in the years since, Winters has fully given credit to that show's creator, Tina Fey.
-"Tina's in my top two favorite people in Hollywood," he told Backstage magazine in 2021.
+"Tina's in my top two favorite people in Hollywood," he told Backstage in 2021.
 "She's always been in my corner."

 What was originally meant to be a three-episode stint in the first season became a recurring role, as beeper king Dennis Duffy appeared at least once in each of the show's seven seasons.
 Since "30 Rock" ended in 2013, Winters and Fey have remained in each other's orbit: In 2019 they reunited for a pair of Allstate ads promoting the insurance company's new Drivewise app, and over the years he has made guest appearances on the Fey-produced comedies "Unbreakable Kimmy Schmidt" and "Girls5Eva."
 "I'll do anything for Tina," he said to Backstage.
 "Just to be part of a Tina Fey production — she knows the quality is going to be good, the actors are going to be good, everything is going to be good."